directus/docs/content/tutorials/4.migration/migrate-from-wordpress-to-directus.md

 authors:
   - name: Muhammed Ali
     title: Guest Author
+description: Learn how to migrate posts and images to Directus, with tips on plugins.
 ---
-## Introduction

 If you are considering transitioning your content management system from WordPress to Directus, this tutorial is for you.
 By the end, you will understand the process in migrating content, data, and other functionality from WordPress to Directus.

 ## Understanding the Differences

 WordPress is often used as an integrated CMS, meaning it tightly couples content management with presentation.
 This approach simplifies many tasks but can limit flexibility and performance.

 Directus on the other hand, being a headless CMS, separates the content repository from the presentation layer, offering freedom to use any frontend technology while managing content through a REST or GraphQL API.
 This separation implies a paradigm shift in how content is being managed and served.